mbiesiad/awesome-astronomy/README.md

 * [LONEOS](http://asteroid.lowell.edu/asteroid/loneos/loneos.html) - Lowell Observatory Near-Earth-Object Search, a project designed to discover asteroids and comets that orbit near the Earth.
 * [CSBN](https://www.klet.org/csbn/) - The Committee for Small Bodies Nomenclature (also known as The Working Group for Small Bodies Nomenclature).
 * [SpaceweatherRadio](https://www.spaceweatherradio.com/) - The short-lived echo of a radio signal.
+* [CNEOS](https://cneos.jpl.nasa.gov/) - The Center for Near-Earth Object Studies is NASA's center for computing asteroid and comet orbits and their odds of Earth impact.
+* [The Spaceguard Centre](https://spaceguardcentre.com/) - The National Near Earth Objects Information Centre.

 ## Sun